 How was that?
-I’m a bass player myself, I know when it’s a problem if there’s something wrong with the drummer…
+I’m a bass player myself, and I know when it’s a problem if there’s something wrong with the drummer…

-NIBBS: You should try playing with me when I’m drunk, it’s a fucking nightmare “laughs”
+NIBBS: You should try playing with me when I’m drunk.
+It’s a fucking nightmare, “laughs.”

-How about you Paul, you have seen it all.
+How about you, Paul, you have seen it all.
 How are your comments about Fritz?

 PAUL: I’d like him to get fit again.

-NIBBS: He’s a really nice guy.
+NIBBS: He’s a nice guy.

-I was just thinking because…
+I just thought because…

-IS THERE A LIFE OUTSIDE OF SAXON ?
+IS THERE A LIFE OUTSIDE OF SAXON?

 Paul, when you are not on tour with Saxon or doing anything with Saxon, what other things do you do in your life?
 Do you have any other life?

 NIBBS: I’m feeding other people… I like to make sure that people have got plenty to eat in my house.
-And it’s a shame that not everybody thinks the same, about everybody else.
+And it’s a shame that not everybody thinks the same about everybody else.
 But writing music, really.
 Nipples… nipples… for everybody!

-Actually you have never been credited for any Saxon music.
+You have never been credited for any Saxon music.
 Do you write music at all?

 NIBBS: For myself or for other people to hear?
 Not yet, but someday I would like to.